 Award 2: In March 1830, 24, the mathematician was named an extraordinary academician.

-Banyakovsky is also celebrated for his notable scientific contributions in probability theory and number theory.
+Banyakovsky is also celebrated for his notable scientific contributions to probability theory and number theory.

 Viktor Bunyakovsky Published Works and Books